emmorais/waas/IMPLEMENTATION_REPORT.md

 ### 4. Distributed Coordinator Architecture

 Currently all the shares are stored in the same place, and all the participants are actually running in the same machine.
-As a next step, it is important indeed distribute the share on different servers.
-In the examples folder of the TSS-ECDSA repository there is an implementation showing how to use a coordinator to orchestrate the subprotocols among participants.
+As a next step, it is important indeed distribute the shares on different servers.
+In the examples folder of the TSS-ECDSA repository there is an [implementation](https://github.com/emmorais/tss-ecdsa/blob/main/examples/threaded_example/threaded.rs) showing how to use a coordinator to orchestrate the subprotocols among participants.

 ### 5. 🔐 Enhanced Authentication Framework